13RENDA/CTF_dev/christmas-vibe-check/README.md

 1. Submit a wish on the web interface
 2. Server encrypts your wish and the flag using XOR with random bytes
-3. Random generator is seeded with the current timestamp (visible in URL)
+3. Random generator is seeded with the current timestamp
 4. Encrypted wish and flag are displayed

 ## Principle